The activities and tasks entrusted to all reception centres are defined in a decree of December 2018 and include:

-Reception centres (CADA) are the main form of accommodation provided to asylum seekers.
+Although the use of other types of accommodation has consistently increased throughout recent years (see Evolution of the capacity of the different types of accommodation), CADA are the main form of accommodation provided to asylum seekers.
 They include both collective and private accommodations that are located either within the same building or in scattered apartments.
-There are 303 of them spread across the French territory,1 therefore the following description is a general assessment that cannot cover the specific situation to be found in all CADA.
+At the end of 2021, there were46,632 places in CADA spread across the French territory, therefore the following description is a general assessment that cannot cover the specific situation to be found in all CADA.

-Living conditions in regular reception centres for asylum seekers are deemed adequate, and there are no official reports of overcrowding in reception centres.
-The available surface area per applicant can vary but has to respect a minimum of 7m2 per bedroom.
+Living conditions in regular reception centres for asylum seekers are deemed adequate, and there are no reports of overcrowding in reception centres.
+The available surface area per applicant can vary but has to respect a minimum of 7.5 m2 per person.
 A bedroom is usually shared by a couple.
 More than 2 children can be accommodated in the same room.
 Centres are usually clean and have sufficient sanitary facilities.
 Asylum seekers in these centres are usually able to cook for themselves in shared kitchens.
-The 2011 Circular relating to the missions of reception centres for asylum seekers also foresees that the sharing of flats has to be considered to preserve a sufficient amount of individual living space.2

-As per the 19 August 2011 Circular, the staff working in reception centres also has the obligation to organise a medical check-up upon arrival in the reception centre.
-In the context of the application of the reform of the law on asylum,5 this medical check-up has to be done at the latest 15 days after arrival while it was 8 days before.
+The staff working in reception centres also has the obligation to organise a medical check-up upon arrival in the reception centre.
+In the context of the application of the reform of the law on asylum.

-The staff ratio is framed by the 29 October 2015 Decree; a minimum of 1 fulltime staff for 15 to 20 persons is required.
+The staff ratio is framed by the 2019 Decree; a minimum of 1 fulltime staff for 15 persons is required.
 Staff working in reception centres is trained.

 Awareness-raising sessions are sometimes organised in the reception centres and the “planned parenthood” (Planning Familial) teams sometimes conduct trainings on the issue of gender based violence.
 In some reception centres, there are information leaflets and posters on excision and forced marriages.

-Collective emergency facilities, unlike the housing of asylum seekers in hotels, offer at least some sort of administrative and social support.
+In asylum seekers’ emergency centres, unlike the housing of asylum seekers in hotels, facilities offer at least some sort of administrative and social support.
 In theory, only accommodation is provided in the context of these emergency reception centres.
 Food or clothing services may be provided by charities.
 However, reception conditions within the emergency facilities are similar to those in regular reception centres.